squaregear/Collins/docs/syntax.md

     Receive(state, my_pattern, ident, from_module, from_ident)

 You can define `Receive` yourself if you want to implement fancier pattern matching.
 It can be used interchangeably with other `msg` handlers.

-## zzz define the startup sequence with the command line stuff being passed
-zzz does it makes sense to change it to something better than just a plain list zzz [:startup, params] or [:main, params]?